Council giving away free copies of ‘Beautiful Boy’

 In addition, a screening of “Beautiful Boy” will be shown May 5 at 4 p.m. at Shepaug Valley School in Washington

-“Beautiful Boy” tells the heart wrenching story of a father’s efforts to save his son who became addicted to methamphetamines.
+“Beautiful Boy” tells the story of a father’s efforts to save his son who became addicted to methamphetamines.

 The lessons drawn from his account are readily applicable to any story of addiction.